Mangelia costata

 Mangelia costata is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell varies between 1.6 mm and 12 mm.

 The shell has 7 or 8 stout ribs.
-The whorls are without shoulder.
+The whorls are without shoulders.
 The spire varies in length.
 The spire and the upper half of the body whorl are chestnut- or chocolate-color, while the lower half of the body whorl is light yellowish brown, sometimes yellowish brown with darker lineations.

 Distribution

 This species occurs in European waters, in the Atlantic Ocean off the Azores and in the Mediterranean Sea.